ShubhangiDabral13/My-Notes/03).Feature Engineering/README.md

         use one hot encoding then we will have to create 99 columns so to convert those categories to float/integers we will Mean Encoding.

+  **A.4 Count or frequency encoding**

+  * If we have categorical variables containing many multiple labels or high cardinality,then by using one hot encoding, we will expand the feature space dramatically.
+  * One approach that is heavily used in Kaggle competitions, is to replace each label of the categorical variable by the count, this is the amount of times each label appears in the dataset.
+Or the frequency, this is the percentage of observations within that category.
+The 2 are equivalent.

+    There are some advantages and disadvantages that we will discuss now

+    #### Advantages
+    * It is very simple to implement
+    * Does not increase the feature dimensional space
+    #### Disadvantages
+    * If some of the labels have the same count, then they will be replaced with the same count and they will loose some valuable information.
+    * Adds somewhat arbitrary numbers, and therefore weights to the different labels, that may not be related to their predictive power

   ### B. Ordinal Encodings : consist of features which consist of different categories whose rank also matter :1st,2nd and 3rd.